- Defining The Issues:

 -The common people understood the teachings of Jesus Christ apart from an infallible interpreter of His words (Matthew 11:25; 13:51; Mark 12:37).
 There was never such a person sitting next to Him when He was teaching in front of the crowds.
 He oftentimes attracted the poor and uneducated.
 The point is that anyone with a humble and prayerful heart can understand what God desires for us, apart from a complex church hierarchy.

--The Eunuch was from far away (Ethiopia), and he had apparently not been given a chance to hear about the teachings of the gospel message.
-Philip, who was at the right place at the right time by the power of the Holy Spirit, was given the opportunity to explain the passage from Isaiah 53.
-He was confused simply because he did not know who the prophet Isaiah was referring to (v.
+-The Eunuch was from far away (i.e. Ethiopia), and he had apparently not been given a chance to hear about the teachings of the gospel.
+Philip, who was at the right place at the right time by the power of the Holy Spirit, was given the opportunity to explain Isaiah 53.
+The Eunuch was confused simply because he did not know who the prophet Isaiah was referring to (v.
 34).
 The gospel was not spread out back in the day, as it is today.
-That is all this text is about.
+That is what this text is about.

 - No Prophecy Of Scripture Is Of Any Private Interpretation (2 Peter 1:20)?: